Dickinson-COMP-491-492/website/docs/assignments/Readings/RD03-SWE-Ethics-2.md

 1. In class we will discuss as a group the following questions based on the readings:
    1. What distinguishes a job from a profession?
 Or alternatively, a worker from a professional?
 Then, is software engineering a profession?
    2. Place yourself in the role of the new hire in case study #3.
 What action would you choose to take?
    3. Evaluate your chosen action using each of the three ethical approaches discussed in the reading (Virtue Ethics, Concequentialist / Utilitarian, Deontological).
-What does each approach suggest about your chosen action?
+What does each approach suggest about the ethicality your chosen action?
+Explain.
    4. Which of the three ethical approaches aligns most closely with the way that you currently make decisions?
 Explain or give an example.
-   5. Which of the "Five Ethically Constructive Habits of Mind and Action" do you think would be easiest/hardest to implement?
-Most/least beneficial?
+   5. Which of the "Five Ethically Constructive Habits of Mind and Action" do you think would be easiest/hardest for you personally to implement?
+Which would be the most/least beneficial?
 2. Then you will work in small groups to apply the ideas from the reading and associated questions to the analysis of the Google Street View case study.

 ---